 |Minimum tank size||15 gallons|

-Hatchetfish make ideal Blue Crayfish tank mates because they are practically exclusive top dwellers.
-These fish have specifically evolved so that they can pluck insects that are floating on the water surface.
+Hatchetfish are ideal Blue Crayfish tank mates because they are top dwellers.
+They have specifically evolved so that they can pluck insects that are floating on the water’s surface.

-Even though other types of fish, such as Guppies and Killifish have similar characteristics as Hatchetfish, Hatchetfish are still the best option because they never go to the bottom of the tank.
-Hatchetfish also can survive in many water types, including the waters of the Crayfish.
+Even though other types of fish, such as Guppies and Killfish, have similar characteristics to Hatchetfish, Hatchetfish are still the best option because they never go to the bottom of the tank.
+Hatchetfish also can survive in many water types, including the conditions suitable for the Crayfish.

 3. Golden Wonder Killifish